Segmented Bar Chart Maker

 1

-Select the segmented bar chart type
+Select the horizontal bar chart type

 2